vizzuhq/vizzu-story-js/README.md

 ```

 On each chart, you can define the chart configuration and style with the same
-objects as in Vizzu.
-However, you can not modify the underlying data between the
+objects as in `Vizzu`.
+However, you can not modify the underlying data between
-slides, only the data filter used.
+the slides, only the data filter used.

 ```typescript
 interface Chart